 Careful sequencing of the analysis by the Cornerstone® brand software provides maximum sample throughput by interleaving the sample loading sequence with quantitation of the aliquot gases from the previous sample.
 As soon as the combustion gas is collected in the ballast, and the analysis sequence is initiated for the next sample.

 The determined composition of the sample is displayed by Cornerstone in weight percent or parts-per-million but can be displayed in other custom units if preferred.

 Many diagnostic sensing capabilities are included in the 928 Series analyzer.
-Multiple Pressure Transducers (PT) to ensure the presence of sufficient oxygen and helium, and provide the ability to leak check individual segments of the flow path.
-Digital Mass Flow Controllers (MFC's) are used to control and measure critical flows of oxygen and helium.
-Thermal sensors and heaters are used to thermostatically control the temperature of critical components such as the furnace, the ballast, the dose loop, the helium MFC, the NDIR cell, and the TC cell.
+Multiple Pressure Transducers ensure the presence of sufficient oxygen and helium, and provide the ability to leak-check individual segments of the flow path.
+Digital Mass Flow Controllers (MFC) are used to control and measure critical flows of oxygen and helium.
+Thermal sensors and heaters are used to thermostatically control the temperature of critical components, such as the furnace, ballast, dose loop, helium MFC, NDIR cell, and TC cell.

 - CN928 Carbon/Nitrogen